 The Mass Effect is created by running an electrical current through a substance called Element Zero.
 Since human nerves send signals through the body by small electric pulses, people whose bodies are contaminated by Element Zero particles are living Mass Effect generators.
 With the help of cybernetic implants, they can control these small electric pulses more precisely and use the Element Zero in their body to create Mass Effect fields, alowing them to levitate, deflect bullets, and throw objects with their mind.
 It's one of the very few cases where "magic" powers are actually consistently explained and plausible, requiring only a single substance with only one relatively simple property.

-Pokémon Ruby, Sapphire, and Emerald have a side-quest to catch the legendary golems (Regirock, Regice, and Registeel) which involves reading the Braille language.
+Pokémon Ruby, Sapphire, and Emerald have a side-quest to catch the legendary golems (Regirock, Regice, and Registeel) which involves reading Braille.
 The Pokémon games have a tendency to drop little educational bits in, like museums and space launch centers.
 In addition, many Pokémon have Pokédex entries that refer to real-life animals and places.

 The makers of Quest for Glory IV have a lot of knowledge regrding Tarot cards, so you get several lengthy (though fairly impressive) fortune telling sequences giving the proper card combinations for the hero's past, present, and future, most of the important characters in the game, and the possible endings.